Galaxy Express 999: Anime and manga

-Eventually, Tetsuro and Maetel reach the Planet Prometheum, the final stop for the 999.
+Eventually, Tetsuro and Maetel reach the Planet Promethium, the final stop for the 999.
 He is shocked by the cruelty and indolence of the machine people there and witnesses a mechanized human committing suicide, an event to which the others react with scoffs and derision.
-He asks the dying man why he wished to end his life, and is told that eternal life on Prometheum is utterly empty of joy or purpose.
-When Tetsuro mentions the name of his traveling companion, the man is horrified and tells him that Maetel is the daughter of Queen Prometheum, the supreme ruler of the Machine Empire and that she is thoroughly untrustworthy.
+He asks the dying man why he wished to end his life, and is told that eternal life on Promethium is utterly empty of joy or purpose.
+When Tetsuro mentions the name of his traveling companion, the man is horrified and tells him that Maetel is the daughter of Queen Promethium, the supreme ruler of the Machine Empire (also known as the Mechanization Empire) and that she is thoroughly untrustworthy.
 Tetsuro is outraged at having been kept in the dark and rushes off to confront Maetel.
 Maetel is at a loss for words, but a government spokeswoman inserts herself into their conversation and begins giving answers on Maetel's behalf.
-Tetsuro is not impressed and he storms off in a blind fury.
+Tetsuro is not impressed and he storms off in a blind fury (in the anime he is arrested and thrown into the 999).

 Tetsuro does not understand why he has been betrayed by Maetel, but Maetel has plans of her own and seeks to destroy the mechanized civilization.
 With the help of her father, Dr. Ban (only named in the film), whose consciousness resides in a pendant she wears around her neck, Maetel destroys her mother and the planet.
 Afterward, Maetel and Tetsuro return to the penultimate station on the Planet of Bats where Tetsuro tells Maetel his intention to return to Earth and lead it toward a new future.

 Maetel, proud of Tetsuro for his decision to reject mechanization, tells him she has something to take care of and that he should board first, but Tetsuro finds a letter from Maetel telling him that it is time for them to part ways.
 Maetel had secretly boarded the 777 (three-seven), a nearby train, with the intention of "leading another boy to his future", but it is unclear as to whether or not this means that the Mechanization Empire still exists elsewhere, or if Maetel will lead the boy to some other "future".
 The series ends as the trains both depart the Planet of Bats.

 Film versions

 Galaxy Express 999

 The film version of Galaxy Express 999 was released in 1979.
-Maetel and Tetsuro again set out for the home planet of the Mechanized Empire, visiting four planets.
+Maetel and Tetsuro again set out for the home planet of the Mechanization Empire, visiting four planets.
 Planet Maetel is a mechanized world where machine bodies are made.

 Godiego performed the film's theme song "The Galaxy Express 999".